catspbrak/catspbrak/README.md

 <p align="center"> ⤴︎ int if u like any of these PLS!

-<p align="center"> dni : under 15, proship/fic, endos, propara, tcc or support/are neutral on any of these , i block freely
+<p align="center"> dni : under 15, proship/fic, endos, propara, tcc or support/are neutral on any of these , i block freely , don't be weird

 <p align="center"> https://kaspbrak.atabook.org/